Tracking that still works after the next platform update.

 What happens when Google or Apple changes the rules again?

 They will.
 Between iOS ATT, Safari ITP restrictions, cookieless Chrome, and the slow retirement of client-side pixels, every 12 to 18 months something breaks.
-Our job during the engagement is to keep the tracking stack ahead of these changes, and when we build something new, we build toward the direction the platforms are clearly heading: server-side, first-party, durable.
-The tracking plan we leave you with documents the design choices, so when the next shift hits, there's a written record of what the setup was trying to do.
+My job during the engagement is keeping your tracking ahead of these changes.
+New work gets built toward the direction platforms are clearly heading: server-side, first-party, durable.
+The tracking plan you're left with documents the design choices, so when the next shift hits, there's a written record of what the setup was trying to do.

 -

-Yes, and we often do.
+Yes, often.
 Server-side tagging and CAPI integrations typically need engineering to ship container and endpoint changes.
-We write the specs, validate the implementations, and keep the project moving without becoming a bottleneck on your team's roadmap.
+I write the specs, validate the implementations, and keep the project moving without becoming a bottleneck on your team's roadmap.